JazmineMT/ContentGuide/03-grammar-and-mechanics.md

 </pre>

 ### Referencing Other Companies
-Honor the company by capitalizing their name the same way that they do according to their official website.
+Honor the company by capitalizing their name and thier products the same way that they do according to their official website.
 <pre>
 ✅  In the Google Play Console.
 </pre>